 Tonally the mids are very smooth, very natural, and flowing.
 It is not a neutral tuning nor would I term the timbre as chillingly accurate but it is highly agreeable with a rich level of detail that makes the vast majority of listening very easy on the ear.

-The vocal performances on the Vega is neither overly rounded or too sharp.
+The vocal performance on the Vega is neither overly rounded nor too sharp.
 There is a tiny edge that can introduce a slightly sibilant quality but it is not the distracting kind.
 Rather it gives it a little edge which I prefer to overly rounded vocal attacks and upper midrange performances that tend to make everything sound blunted or dull.

 Campfire Audio has also resisted the temptation to put too much presence in the upper mids and go for a quick injection of forced energy which I generally dislike in my IEMs.
 From around 2-4k, there is a slight leveling off, perhaps even a tiny dip that takes the edge of any unnatural sounding and harsh percussion attacks on the Vega.

-It is pretty hard to beat the Andromeda resonating chamber technology with incredible extension and air but the highs on the Vega still sounds very clean and resolving.
+It is pretty hard to beat the Andromeda resonating chamber technology with incredible extension and air but the highs on the Vega still sound very clean and resolving.